sheikhdiallo/COM304_FOUNDATION_1/workup/session3/docs/gertboard-wiringpi-intro.md

 The LED's are driven by the buffer circuits which allow more power to light each LED than the Pi itself could provide.

+GPIO pins can be set for input or output.
+(Other modes are possible but we wont cover them here)

+If a pin is set for input, we can also set a `pull up` or `pull down` setting.
+Setting the pin to `pull up` allows us to connect a button which connects the pin to Ground (also known as earth or 0V) to give us a `0` input when the button is pressed.

 For each of the three buttons, the GPIO chip must be configured to provide an internal `pull up` which makes the input `1` unless the button is pressed.